Edinburgh-College-of-Art/m5stickc-plus-introduction/examples/Cloud-Services/AdafruitIO/README.md

 ![](images/AdafruitIO_AccountSetup.png)

 Once you have created your account, it is worth verifying your email address.
-Without this we won’t be able to use some of AdafriotIO's features later down the line.
+Without this we won’t be able to use some of AdafruitIO's features later down the line.

 From here, you can select IO from the tab at the top of the page.